All Episodes

 We were thrilled.

-You were my two daughters loved you.
+My two daughters loved you.

-I beg 'em a lot.
+I beg them a lot.

-And it was also one of those amazing historic moments that is kind of hard to, you know, unless you've been there and you've lived through it, it's hard to imagine how big a deal it was.
+And it was also one of those amazing historic moments that it's kind of hard to, you know, unless you've been there and you've lived through it, it's hard to imagine how big a deal it was.

 Because we have new listeners all the time.